devan-huapaya/greenlight-webapp/README.md

 # Create a component
 # Creates a react component and style.module.scss in a folder with the component name
-# Inside of the the ./components/ui/ directory.
-# Currently this only creates a component in the ./components/ui/ directory
 yarn plop component ComponentName

 # Create a reducer